quarkus-qe/quarkus-openshift-test-suite/README.md

 oc adm policy add-role-to-user edit qe -n openshift-user-workload-monitoring
 ```

-These requirements are necessary to verify the `micrometer/prometheus` tests.
+These requirements are necessary to verify the `micrometer/prometheus` and `micrometer/prometheus-kafka` tests.

 ## Running against Red Hat build of Quarkus